ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 3. Once in the manage actions pane, there will be list of all the action groups.
 Select your action group.

-4. Finally at the bottom in section **Notifications**, there is already an email created which is the default email you entered at the time deployment.
-Here you can add as many emails as you want to send alert notifications.
+4. Finally at the bottom in section **Notifications**, there is already an email created which is the default email you entered at the time of deployment.
+Her,e you can add as many emails as you want to send the alert notifications to.

 ![email_image](./images/email.jpg)

 ## Configure Data Share

-If you are using data share to get data from public environment into customer environment then you need to follow the steps given below after you have run the public side pipeline:
+If you are using data share to get data from public environment into the customer environment then you need to follow the steps given below after you have run the public side pipeline:

 ### Data Share setup: Public Side